jhollinger/occams-record/README.md

 }).run
 ```

+** Performing eager loading with raw SQL**

-To perform eager loading, you must specify the base model.
+To perform eager loading with raw SQL you must specify the base model.
 NOTE some database adapters, notably SQLite, require you to always specify the model.

 ```ruby
 widgets = OccamsRecord.